celariss/heating_control_server/README.md

 > - To understand the meaning of each parameter in the configuration file, read the file `./documented_configuration.yaml`
 > - This file will never be overwritten by the server.
 When the running server change the configuration file content, for example after the reception of a new schedule from the mobile app, it saves the new configuration in an other file named `« heating_ctrl_configuration.yaml »`

-1. Update the MQTT parameters in « protocols/mqtt » section :
+You just have to update the MQTT parameters in « protocols/mqtt » section :
   ```yaml
   protocols:
     mqtt: